Asian-Pacific-CMP-seminars/asian-pacific-cmp-seminars.github.io/index.md

 [3] TM, H. Ikeda, M.-T. Suzuki, and S. Hoshino, PRL 134, 226401 (2025).
 <br>
 [4] TM, Y. Kakinuma, M.-T. Suzuki, M. Senami, M. Fukuda, H. Ikeda, and S. Hoshino, in preparation.

+### Seminar 7
+* Date: October 28, 2025 (Tuesday) 11:00 JST-12:00 JST
+* Speaker: Manato Fujimoto (University of Tokyo)
+* Title: Four Moiré materials at One Magic Angle in Helical Quadrilayer Graphene

+We introduce helical twisted quadrilayer graphene (HTQG)—four graphene sheets rotated by the same small angle—as a versatile and experimentally accessible platform for correlated topological matter.
+HTQG consists of three moiré lattices, formed by interference between adjacent graphene layers, that are twisted relative to each other.
+Lattice relaxation produces four types of large-scale commensurate domains.
+The domains are characterized by the stacking of the three moiré lattices and come in two types: Type-I “Bernal" stacking and Type-II “rhombohedral" stacking.
+Domain walls between adjacent stackings often host topologically protected edge states, forming networks at the supermoiré and super-supermoiré scales.
+Remarkably, all four moiré substructures have narrow bands at the same magic angle θ ≈2.3◦, allowing their correlated phases to be simultaneously targeted in device manufacturing.
+We argue that the Type-I domains are especially suitable for realizing robust superconductivity which emerges from doping topological insulators, and Chern insulators in C= ±2 bands.